razerofficial/marmalade-plugin-razer-sdk/README.md

 * Run the [InAppPurchases\debug_install.cmd](https://github.com/razerofficial/marmalade-plugin-razer-sdk/blob/master/InAppPurchases/debug_install.cmd) script.

+#### Project Files

+InAppPurchases.mkb - The build and deployment configuration, double-click to open Visual Studio

+app.icf - Override the default memory limits

+Application.h/cpp - Holds an instance of the UI and the method to initialize the plugin

+ApplicationCallbacksInitPlugin.h/cpp - Handles callbacks coming from extension to the application with the result of `InitPlugin`

+ApplicationCallbacksRequestGamerInfo.h/cpp - Handles callbacks coming from extension to the application with the result of `RequestGamerInfo`

+ApplicationCallbacksRequestProducts.h/cpp - Handles callbacks coming from extension to the application with the result of `RequestProducts`

+ApplicationCallbacksRequestPurchase.h/cpp - Handles callbacks coming from extension to the application with the result of `RequestPurchase`

+ApplicationCallbacksRequestReceipts.h/cpp - Handles callbacks coming from extension to the application with the result of `RequestReceipts`

+ApplicationCallbacksShutdown.h/cpp - Handles callbacks coming from extension to the application with the result of `Shutdown`

+RazerSDK_ExtensionGamerInfo.h/cpp - A container for the `GamerInfo` about the logged in user

+RazerSDK_ExtensionProduct.h/cpp - A container for the `Product` details

+RazerSDK_ExtensionPurchaseResult.h/cpp - A container for the `PurchaseResult` identifier

+RazerSDK_ExtensionReceipt.h/cpp - A container for the `Receipt` details

+Main.cpp - The Application main loop

+TextButton.h/cpp - A UI control for displaying text with touch will fire an event

+TextLabel.h/cpp - A UI control for displaying text

+UI.h/cpp - Displays the user interface and handles invoking the IAP events here

 ## Razer SDK

 The `RazerSDK` can be accessed using the [Marmalade RazerSDK Extension](https://github.com/razerofficial/marmalade-plugin-razer-sdk/tree/master/MarmaladeRazerSDK) which provides access to the `C++ API`.